Pharmacy Use of Technology to Prepare Patient Care

-Along with the rest of the University of Michigan Health System, the infusion pharmacy at the Comprehensive Cancer Center has been using new technology to improve patient care.
+Along with the rest of the University of Michigan, the infusion pharmacy at the Comprehensive Cancer Center has been using new technology to improve patient care.
 One new feature takes a picture of your prepared chemotherapy and links with the new barcode medication administration system to:

 - Confirm correct drug selection (right drug for the right patient)